Risk-Sensitive Agent Compositions: Introduction

 \subsection{Related work}

-Our work builds upon a large body of literature on automated task planning under uncertainty; we refer to~\citet{ghallab:book-automated-planning} for a comprehensive treatment of this subject.
-Traditionally, the planning problem is modeled as a Markov decision process (MDP) over which the expected (un)discounted cumulative losses are minimized using algorithms like value iteration or reinforcement learning~\cite{sutton:book-rl}.
-Towards designing risk-aware agents, recent works have instead considered the optimization of risk measures that look at the tail of the loss distribution instead of the expected loss. \citet{ahmadi:risk-averse-ssp,kretinsky:cvar-mdp} study risk minimization for reachability and mean-payoff objectives in MDPs, while \citet{bastani:risk-sens-rl,wang:cvar-rl,greenberg:risk-averse-rl} study the same in the context of reinforcement learning.
-In these works, the considered risk measures fall in the class of coherent risk measures~\cite{artzner:crm} that include measures like the conditional value-at-risk and the entropic value-at-risk.
-However, all of these works are in contrast to our framework where we aggregate the losses by considering the maximum incurred loss instead of the cumulative loss.
+Our work builds upon a large body of literature on automated planning and control under uncertainty~\citep{ghallab:book-automated-planning}.
+Traditionally, the planning problem is modeled as a Markov decision process (MDP) over which the expected (un)discounted cumulative loss is minimized using algorithms like value iteration or reinforcement learning.
+Towards designing risk-aware agents, recent works have instead considered the optimization of risk measures that look at the tail of the loss distribution instead of the expected loss. \citet{ahmadi:risk-averse-ssp,kretinsky:cvar-mdp} study risk minimization for reachability and mean-payoff objectives in MDPs, while \citet{bastani:risk-sens-rl,wang:cvar-rl,greenberg:risk-averse-rl,choi:risk-sens-actor-critic} develop risk-sensitive reinforcement learning algorithms.
+These works consider risk measures that fall into the class of coherent risk measures~\citep{artzner:crm} that include the conditional value-at-risk and the entropic value-at-risk.
+Risk-sensitive objectives have also been considered in the stochastic control literature.
+Methods for risk-sensitive linear, quadratic, and Gaussian control~\citep{whittle:risk-sensitive-control} have been developed along with more recent methods for non-linear model predictive control~\citep{nishimura:risk-sens-mpc}.
+We also refer to~\citet{wang:risk-averse-autonomy-survey} for a comprehensive survey of this topic.
+However, all of these works stand in contrast with our framework where we want to minimize a risk measure of the \textit{maximum} incurred loss instead of the cumulative loss.

-Related lines of research in control and robotics include hierarchical reinforcement learning~\cite{jothimurugan21:dirl,dalal:plan-seq-learn,zhou:spire,tao:surg-robs-long-hor,lin:sketch-rl} and task and motion planning (TAMP)~\cite{kaelbling:tamp} in which long-horizon control objectives are decomposed into subtasks that are carried out by motion planners or other low-level controllers trained with RL or imitation learning.
-Similar frameworks have been proposed for automatic generation of agentic workflows to automate software development tasks~\cite{niu:flow,zhang:aflow,hu:qualityflow} that sequence LLM-agents to complete smaller subtasks.
+Related lines of research in robotics include hierarchical reinforcement learning~\citep{jothimurugan21:dirl,dalal:plan-seq-learn,zhou:spire,tao:surg-robs-long-hor,lin:sketch-rl} and task and motion planning (TAMP)~\citep{kaelbling:tamp} in which long-horizon control objectives are decomposed into subtasks that are carried out by motion planners or other low-level controllers trained with RL or imitation learning.
+Similar frameworks have been proposed for automatic generation of agentic workflows to automate software development tasks~\citep{niu:flow,zhang:aflow,hu:qualityflow} that sequence LLM-agents to complete smaller subtasks.
+Agentic systems have also been proposed for the tasks of complex information retrieval~\citep{zhang:web-search-agentic-deep} and scientific discovery~\citep{gridach:agentic-science}.
 These methods typically optimize the overall task success probability and do not consider risk minimization.